 1 = Submucosal fibroid

 Submucosal fibroids and intracavity polyps can give menorrhagia.
 The polypoid fibroids can twist on their peduncle and cause torsion.
 This presents as acute abdominal pain, and needs prompt treatment to avoid necrosis and sepsis.
 Another complication that gives sepsis is ‘degeneration’ of the fibroid due to a decreased blood supply.
 This gives pain, bleeding and sepsis.
 As the fibroids grow larger, they start to cause symptoms due to mass effect.
 These are commonly, dysuria, hydronephrosis, constipation and sciatica.

 Fibroids are a cause ofsubfertility, and should a pregnancy occur, they are troublesome.
 They are a common cause of preterm labour, and also malpresentations, obstruction of labour and PPH.
 Because of the large bleeding risk you should never try to remove a fibroid at caesarean section.

 On examination there may be a pelvic/abdominal mass on palpation.
 If there is degeneration or torsion the area will be tender too.

 A very small proportion of fibroids are malignant.
 (0.1%)

 Many fibroids are incidental findings.
 If they are being looked for, then an ultrasound will show a uterine mass, however a MRI, laparoscopic investigation or hysteroscopy will be needed to show what type they are.
 Bloods can let you know hormone levels; however haemoglobin levels are not reliable as a measure of anaemia.
 Active bleeding causes a decreased Hb, but if the fibroid secretes erythropoietin then the Hb will be raised.

-Surgery is normally required
+Surgery is often required for symptomatic patients

 Hysteroscopic surgery can be used for submucosal or polypoid fibroids, usually preceded by GnRH agonists to decrease their size before surgery.